1950s Perforated Bedside Lamp

 Base: ∅ 9 cm / 3.54”

 Electricity: 1 bulbs E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest Neheim lamp factory.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
 The company was declared bankrupt in 1984.

 Many other lighting producers made similar lamps, as you can see below.
-Heiru Leuchten from Austria also produced some lamps with a diamond perforation.
+Heiru Leuchten from Austria also produced some lamps with a diamond/square perforation.